joergheintz/Re-Admission/index.md

 ## Project Scope and Data Set
 This project aims to predict the readmission within 30 days of patients at the moment of discharge.
 You are provided a labeled data set with the following characteristics.
+Your prediction accuracy should be above 0.60

-*.
-Sample Size: 4320
+* Sample Size: 4320
-*.
-Number of readmission case : 777
+* Number of readmission case : 777
-*.
-The ratio of readmission case is 17.9%, and thus the dataset is imbalanced
+* The ratio of readmission case is 17.9%, and thus the dataset is imbalanced
-*.
-Number of features: 832
+* Number of features: 832
-*.
-Binary (Nominal) Variable: 501
+* Binary (Nominal) Variable: 501
-*.
-Ordinal Variable: 2
+* Ordinal Variable: 2
-*.
-Interval Variable: 329
+* Interval Variable: 329

 ### Approach
 - Data Cleaning